The country's official currency is the Euro.

 Daylight Saving Time

-In the spring (on the last Sunday in March), daylight savings time enters into effect: clocks must be moved forward an hour with respect to solar time, which is later returned to at the beginning of autumn (last Sunday in October).
+In the spring (on the last Sunday in March), daylight saving time enters into effect: clocks must be moved forward an hour with respect to solar time, which is later returned to at the beginning of autumn (last Sunday in October).

 The electrical current in Italy is supplied at 220 volts.
 Sockets are designed for plugs with two or three prongs arranged in a row.